arcaneAgilmente/consensual/readme.txt

 Special menu on Select Music:
 Press select to bring up the special menu.
 Currently contains options for adjusting the favor value of a song and marking a song for censoring.
+Press select a second time to bring up the tags menu.
+Holding select will not bring up the menu because of the bindings that use select plus another button to change something else.
+Pad codes cannot be used while in the special menu.

 The Music Wheel: